 This exhibition is comprised of selections from the major acquisition by FWMoA of prints and printmaking ephemera spanning the career of Katja Oxman.
 With this archive, Oxman’s prolific career as an artist will be preserved and shared for generations to come through research, exhibitions, and education.

-Katja Oxman, b.
-1942, was born in Munich, Germany and immigrated to the United States at age 9.
+Katja Oxman, born in 1942 in Munich, Germany, immigrated to the United States at age 9.
 She attended the venerable Pennsylvania Academy of Fine Art from 1962-1965, where she studied printmaking and painting.
 She continued her studies at the Academy of Munich, Germany and Royal College of Art in London, England.